cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

-Since the whole procedure could be executed many times for the same key and the same `AddOrUpdate()` call site - due to contention of multiple threads executing in parallel, the `updateValueFactory` delegate could be invoked multiple times before the resulting value is actually inserted (or added) into the dictionary.
+Since the whole procedure could be executed many times for the same key and the same `AddOrUpdate()` call site - due to contention of multiple threads executing in parallel, the `updateValueFactory` delegate could be invoked multiple times before the resulting value is inserted (or added) into the dictionary.

 This is spelled out in the "Remarks" section of the [`AddOrUpdate()`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2.addorupdate?view=net-5.0) documentation: